Skip to main content

 When managing an Application with T&D, you need to include any other Applications with shared dependencies.
 For example, if Application A has dependencies with Application B, then you need to manage both Application A and B in T&D. This ensures that your Dev environment detects any possible effects of changes to the original Application.

-Use the Pigment dependency diagram to review any possible dependencies when defining which Applications you want to manage in T&D. This ensures that your Dev environment detects any possible effects of changes to the original Application.
+Use the Pigment dependency diagram when you need to determine possible dependencies when defining which Applications you want to manage in T&D. This ensures that your Dev environment detects any possible effects of changes to the original Application.

 New Applications in T&D Workspaces